pastimee/pastimee/README.md

 ### Current Project

 Momentum - A minecraft utility mod for anarchy servers.
-At the moment the source code is private (the client is public however), but that may change in the future :).
+At the moment the client is private.
 To find out more, visit the discord server at https://discord.gg/4N9Pq3m

-Revenant - A minecraft utility mod for anarchy servers.
-The client is private, more info can be found here: https://discord.gg/kMfTbJt
+Impulse - A paid minecraft utility mod for anarchy servers.
+The client is paid and public, more info can be found here: https://discord.gg/4N9Pq3m

 Various AI projects in python - Some projects that recquire basic machine learning and artificial intelligence, done completley in python.